awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.access-control.md

 1. Provide a name for the policy and optionally a description, and then choose **Create policy**\.

-You can now attach the policy to an IAM user or role\.
-The following procedure assumes that you already have an IAM user available for this purpose\.
+You can now attach the policy to a permission set or role\.
+The following procedure assumes that you already have a user available for this purpose\.

-**To attach the policy to an IAM user**
+**To attach the policy to a user**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.